Sgt. Chester Clay Williams

 And Granddaughter [paternal] of David Andrew Williams and Delilah Gibbs Clem.

-Buried: Forest Lawn Cemetary, family plot, Sustare/Sutton shared headstone.
+Buried: Forest Lawn Cemetery, family plot, Sustare/Sutton shared headstone.

 *